Solar flare: Effects

+Ionosphere

+Enhanced XUV irradiance during solar flares can result in increased ionization, dissociation, and heating in the ionospheres of Earth and Earth-like planets.
+On Earth, these changes to the upper atmosphere, collectively referred to as sudden ionospheric disturbances, can interfere with short-wave radio communication and global navigation satellite systems (GNSS) such as GPS, and subsequent expansion of the upper atmosphere can increase drag on satellites in low Earth orbit leading to orbital decay over time.

+Flare-associated XUV photons interact with and ionize neutral constituents of planetary atmospheres via the process of photoionization.
+The electrons that are freed in this process, referred to as photoelectrons to distinguish them from the ambient ionospheric electrons, are left with kinetic energies equal to the photon energy in excess of the ionization threshold.
+In the lower ionosphere where flare impacts are greatest and transport phenomena are less important, the newly liberated photoelectrons lose energy primarily via thermalization with the ambient electrons and neutral species and via secondary ionization due to collisions with the latter, or so-called photoelectron impact ionization.
+In the process of thermalization, photoelectrons transfer energy to neutral species, resulting in heating and expansion of the neutral atmosphere.
+The greatest increases in ionization occur in the lower ionosphere where wavelengths with the greatest relative increase in irradiance—the highly penetrative X-ray wavelengths—are absorbed, corresponding to Earth's E and D layers and Mars's M1 layer.

 Radio blackouts

 The temporary increase in ionization of the daylight side of Earth's atmosphere, in particular the D layer of the ionosphere, can interfere with short-wave radio communications that rely on its level of ionization for skywave propagation.
 Skywave, or skip, refers to the propagation of radio waves reflected or refracted off of the ionized ionosphere.
 When ionization is higher than normal, radio waves get degraded or completely absorbed by losing energy from the more frequent collisions with free electrons.

 The level of ionization of the atmosphere correlates with the strength of the associated solar flare in soft X-ray radiation.
-The NOAA classifies radio blackouts by the peak soft X-ray intensity of the associated flare.
+The Space Weather Prediction Center, a part of the United States National Oceanic and Atmospheric Administration, classifies radio blackouts by the peak soft X-ray intensity of the associated flare.

-Magnetic crochet

-The increased ionization of the D and E layers of the ionosphere caused by large solar flares increases the electrical conductivity of these layers allowing for the flow of electric currents.
-These ionospheric currents induce a magnetic field which can be measured by ground-based magnetometers.
-This phenomenon is known as a magnetic crochet or solar flare effect (SFE).
-The former name derives from its appearance on magnetometers resembling a crochet hook.
-These disturbances are relatively minor compared to those induced by geomagnetic storms.